RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 #### Open a PR

 Once you're done with your changes (or at the very least are complete enough for reasonable feedback), you can open a PR.
-See the [Github documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/] for more details.
+See the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/] for more details.

 *Don't open "in-progress" PRs against the main RosettaCommons/rosetta repo.* To keep the reviewing interaction with PRs somewhat clean, please wait until your PR is "ready to review". -- Your fork is a private workspace, and contains all the functionality of the main RosettaCommons/rosetta repo.
-If you wish to have draft or placeholder PRs, you can always change the dropdowns and open a PR against the GITHUB_USERNAME/rosetta::main branch, which should keep the PR local to your branch.
-Once it's ready to go, don't merge, but instead make a new PR with the branch against RosettaCommons/rosetta:main Alternatively, you can also use the "project" feature of Github to keep track of in-progress work.
+If you wish to have draft or placeholder PRs, you can always change the dropdowns and open a PR against the GITHUB_USERNAME/rosetta:main branch, which should keep the PR local to your branch.
+Once it's ready to go, don't merge, but instead make a new PR with the branch against RosettaCommons/rosetta:main.
+Alternatively, you can also use the "project" feature of GitHub to keep track of in-progress work.

-Generally, they'll be a banner on the webpage for your fork (https://github.com/GITHUB_USERNAME/rosetta) whenever you've pushed new commits to a branch which will allow you to open a PR for that branch.
+Generally, there will be a banner on the webpage for your fork (https://github.com/GITHUB_USERNAME/rosetta) whenever you've pushed new commits to a branch which will allow you to open a PR for that branch.
 Alternatively, if you go to that webpage and find the branch of interest in the dropdown box, there should be a "Contribute" button which will allow you to open a Pull Request.

 *Important Points when Opening a PR*